wp-plugins/wp-e-commerce-weightregion-shipping/readme.txt

 2. Setting weight bands per region

 == Changelog ==

+= 3.0 =
+Online tool to allow you to edit regions through the WordPress admin area.
+Courtest of Instinct and Sam @ Hotchkiss Consulting (http://hotchkissconsulting.net/)

 = 2.0 =
 Offer two modules - one based on country (Optionally including a region), and one based on continents.
 You can use both of these at once if required to give specific pricing for a certain country and regions, plus blanket pricing for the other continents